Counseling Degrees & Licenses in Minnesota

 St. Cloud State University is a public university founded in 1869.
 Its enrollment in 2020 was approximately 16,000 students.
 St. Cloud offers several master of science counseling degree options, including two post-graduate degree certificates in addictions and school counseling.

 The master of science in college counseling and student development program prepares students for work in a two-year or four-year college or university setting.
-The clinical mental health counseling program is a cohort-model program that welcomes 18 full-time students each year.
+The clinical mental health counseling program is a cohort-model program that welcomes 18 full-time students each year with a 6-to-1 student-to-faculty ratio.
 Completing the school counseling master’s degree will provide students with the education needed for seeking K-12 licensure as school counselors in Minnesota.

 The school’s rehabilitation counseling program boasts a 10-to-1 student-to-faculty ratio.
 This program has online or on-campus options, and students who add 12 additional specialized elective credits can gain the ability to sit for Licensed Professional Clinical Counselor (LPCC) credentialing.